Interstate-404/SharpAlert/README.md

+# SharpAlert
+SharpAlert is an alerting software for Windows, written in C#.

 > [!IMPORTANT]
 > Public full releases of SharpAlert are published at https://bunnytub.com/SharpAlert and nowhere else.
-Source code is not guaranteed to be always fully up to date after a new verison is released.
-Source code by me (BunnyTub) is not the best quality, expect it to not be good.